 The main components of this variable are:

 - How many other languages do you know?
 Learning your 4th language will be easier than your second.
 The more other languages you have learned, the faster you’ll grasp new grammatical concepts or recognize words, among some other things.

 - Do you know any related language?
-Like we said before, if you know another Slavic language, then learning the Russian language will be twice as easy than if you were to only know English and Spanish for example.
+Like we said before, if you know another Slavic language, then it will be twice as easy to learn Russian than if you were to only know English and Spanish for example.
 The familiarity between Slavic languages will vastly speed up the progress.

 - How smart are you in general?
-Should go without saying, but your genius friend that graduated from Harvard and has a PhD in Physics would probably be fluent in Russian faster than you.
+Should go without saying, but your genius friend that graduated from Harvard and has a PhD in Physics would probably learn to speak Russian faster than you.

 It took me around 3 years to get to reasonable fluency

 With reasonable fluency I mean that I am able to have conversations about virtually anything, can read books in Russian and can watch movies and series without subs.

 I’m far from fluent, but this is a good place to be.
 Over the last 3 years I’ve probably averaged around 20 minutes of focused practice per day.
 Some days more, some days less.
 I’ve also watched a ton of movies and series in Russian.
 So in total I’ve probably put in around 400 to 500 hours of focused practice.